CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 "Cryptic Quintessence.wabbajack.manifest.json",
 "Cryptic Quintessence.wabbajack.meta.json"

-extract all 3 of the files into the same drive as your wabbajack install directory. (not sure it has to be a specified directory or not - anywhere with space on the same drive should do.)
+extract all 3 of the files into the same drive as your wabbajack install directory. ( anywhere with space on the same drive should do.)

 Double click "Cryptic Quintessence.wabbajack"